Baroque architectural bases - a pair of 17th-century carved and gilded elements

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture styles originate from the 19th century, during the reign of the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese word barocco – which translates to irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese word *barocco*—meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to radiate splendor and serve a significant role in opulence.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly understood chest furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
 During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character depending on the nation.
-This is especially important when searching for an exclusive antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially crucial when searching for an exclusive antique that suits your interior.

 The most important aspect of original antique furniture is authenticity.
-This is ultimately crucial for buyers, as many counterfeit products circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with its description and photographs.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+This is ultimately vital for buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming that the product matches its description and photographs.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details